nataliaperezleal/genome-evolution-design-system/components/clear-button.md

 ### Color (3 variants)
 Color defines brand identity and primary visual emphasis.
 Used for branding, consistency, and visual hierarchy.

 - **Default:** Neutral text color for standard actions.
-Uses primary text color (#000000 or system text color).
+Uses primary text color.
 Best for generic, non-branded actions.
-No brand affiliation.
+Typical color: #000000 (or system text color).
 - **Evergreen:** Brand-aligned green color.
 Communicates positive, affirmative, or success-oriented actions.
 Aligns with the Evergreen brand color (approx. #339947 or brand primary).
 Used for confirmations, subscriptions, or positive outcomes.
 - **Indigo:** Brand-aligned secondary color.
 Communicates emphasis, highlighting, or secondary brand identity.
 Uses Indigo/secondary brand color (approx. #5856D6 or brand secondary).
 Used for featured, spotlighted, or branded actions.
 **Note:** When Type is set to a semantic value (Information, Success, Danger, Warning), the Color property should typically remain Default or be harmonized with the semantic color.
 Mixing distinct Color and Type semantic meanings is discouraged.